pythonpune/linkstatus/CONTRIBUTING.md

 - Bug fixes that change default return values or error codes stored in constants
 - Adding logging messages or debugging output
 - Changes to ‘metadata’ files like .gitignore, build scripts, etc.
-- Moving source files from one directory or package to another
+- Moving source files from one directory or package to another.